Etheric Studies Glossary of Terms

 Transform EVP: In Instrumental TransCommunication (ITC), available physical energy is transformed into words or images.
 That is, the resulting voice in Electronic Voice Phenomena (EVP) has much the same frequency profile as the background noise.
 The physical process thought to be involved is stochastic amplification of a weak signal expressed as the psychokinetic expression of intention.

-Trans-Survival Hypothesis: A theoretical model designed to integrate understanding about the continuation of personality after transition (physical death) with predictions based on the Implicit Cosmology.
+Trans-Survival Hypothesis: A theoretical model designed to integrate understanding about the continuation of personality after transition (physical death) with predictions based on the Pragmatic Model of Reality.

 U